aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### BytesToFloatLE
-Converts array of 4 bytes to a float value (Little-Endian)
+Converts an array of four bytes into a float value (Little-Endian format).

 **Type**: Datatype: byte[4]